 Inside the US, fresh salsify can occasionally be found in some supermarkets.
 Each season, many enthusiastic home gardeners instead grow them in their backyard for the fresh produce.
 If you are the one, then harvesting the root is quite a tricky game than growing salsify itself.
 Their long, slender taproots tend to snap and spoil easily.
 Dig earth around the root and gently pull the entire plant with root.
 Snapped root should be used early or else it tends to lose its flavor early.

 Fresh roots stay well inside the refrigerator for up to 7-10 days.
-Farmers left entire root lie buried under the soil throughout winter since exposure to frost brings out flavor.
+Farmers left entire root lie buried under the soil throughout winter since exposure to frost brings out the flavor.

 In the markets, select fresh, firm, and straight roots.
 Avoid soft, shriveled, pitted, knobby, or damaged roots.

 Prepared and, canned salsify, however, does not carry the same intense oyster flavor of fresh ones.